Skip to Content

 Roblox proactively monitors the content created on its platform, but with hundreds of millions of active users a month it’s essential that you stay involved with your kids’ Roblox experiences to ensure that they remain appropriate.
 Fortunately, there are several steps you can take to maintain peace of mind while helping to make sure your kids are having fun on Roblox.

-• Managing or blocking with games and experiences your kids can play;
+• Managing or blocking the games and experiences your kids can play;

 • Limiting the amount of time your kids can spend playing Roblox.
 This also includes an option to see how much time your kids spend, on average, playing;